Faculty and Staff

 Mrs. Hensley is a certified instructor in Pilates, Progressing Ballet Technique, and TRX teaching.
 She has attended the Central Pennsylvania Youth Ballet (CPYB) Teacher Training seminar for two years, and is proficient in teaching ballet, jazz, tap and modern to students ages 3-18.
 Mrs. Hensley has had the distinct pleasure of being a guest instructor for many summer intensives in the San Antonio Area, as well as Brandon Ballet in Florida, and numerous academies in Maryland.
 Mrs. Hensley was a former corps de ballet with Ballet San Antonio for approximately 8 years, as well as a freelance professional dancer for several dance organizations such as Alamo Arts Ballet Theatre and others.
 Mrs. Hensley has been an instructor at the Ballet Conservatory of South Texas (BCSTX) since 2011.

-Office Staff
+Administrative Staff

 Marie Sanchez

-Administrative Manager
+Business Manager

 Lexi Elliott